nielsengoncalves/event-sourcing-framework/README.md

 </dependency>
 ```

-talking about setup, your connection should be made Akka/Scala like, so on you resource add a `application.conf`
+### Connecting to EventStore
+The connection is configured using Akka/Scala config file.
+Create a `application.conf` file on your resources directory:

 ```
 akka {
     loglevel = "INFO"